gioh-mkv/obsidian-storyteller-suite/README.md

 ## Data Structure

-All data is stored as markdown files with YAML frontmatter:
+All data is stored as markdown files with YAML frontmatter.
+By default (multi-story):

 - Characters: `StorytellerSuite/Stories/[StoryName]/Characters/`
 - Locations: `StorytellerSuite/Stories/[StoryName]/Locations/`
 - Events: `StorytellerSuite/Stories/[StoryName]/Events/`
+- Items: `StorytellerSuite/Stories/[StoryName]/Items/`

-- Images: User-defined upload folder
+- Images: User-defined upload folder (default `StorytellerSuite/GalleryUploads`)

+You can customize this behavior in Settings → Storyteller Suite:

+- Enable “Use custom entity folders” to specify your own folders for characters, locations, events, and items (no automatic story nesting).
+- Enable “One Story Mode” to flatten the structure under a single base folder (default `StorytellerSuite`):
+  - Characters: `[Base]/Characters/`
+  - Locations: `[Base]/Locations/`
+  - Events: `[Base]/Events/`
+  - Items: `[Base]/Items/`

+Note: In One Story Mode, the dashboard’s “New story” button is hidden for consistency.
+In normal mode, multi-story management works as before.

 ## Funding / Support